 Melet was the name of a village and town, but also the name of one of the 7 provinces in the Nikopolis (Sebinkarahisar) region of Pontus.
 Currently named Mesudiye (or Hamidiye), the earlier Greek name was Meletios, Melet or Milas (Mελέτιος, Μελέτ, οr Μήλας), the name probably deriving from the Melanthios River (Melet Irmak) which runs through it and down to Ordu.
 Matuasco is also another name for it.

-Τhe Melanthios River (Melet Irmak) springs from the sides of Karagiol (Καραγκιόλ) and Karantag (Καραντάγ) and flows to the valley of Mesudiye and travels towards Ordu and to the east of Ordu it empties into the Black Sea.
-The name Melanthios is believed to derive from the word μελάνη or "ink" to describe the dark and shady colour of its waters.
+Τhe Melanthios River (Melet Irmak) springs from the sides of Karagiol (Καραγκιόλ) and Karadag (Καραντάγ) and flows to the valley of Mesudiye and travels towards Ordu and to the east of Ordu it empties into the Black Sea.
+The name Melanthios is believed to derive from the Greek word μελάνη (ink) to describe the dark and shady colour of its waters.
 The river is said to pass through dense and shady forests hence its dark colour.

-The Encyclopaedia of Pontian Hellenism states that Melet was a village in the Melanthios province in the Metropolis of Nikopolis, and that the village consisted of 70 Greek families.
+The Encyclopaedia of Pontian Hellenism says that Melet was a village in the Melanthios province in the Metropolis of Nikopolis, and that the village consisted of 70 Greek families.

 The Encyclopedia of Pontian Hellenism describes Mesudiye as a town in the Melanthios province which consisted of 2000 residents.
 The town was created in 1856 after the Crimean War, from the immigration of steel-miners and others from Chaldia, people from Ordu (Kotyora), Fatsa, as well as people who moved there from the Melanthios province.

-Of the 2000 residents, 1500 were Turcophone Greeks , a small number were Grecophone Greeks, and the remainder were Turkish and Armenian.
-The Greek section of the town comprised 2 churches; Saint Konstantinos and the Temple of the Virgin Mary.
+Of the 2000 residents residing in Mesudiye, 1500 were Turcophone Greeks , a small number were Grecophone Greeks, and the remainder were Turkish and Armenian.
+The Greek section of the town comprised 2 churches; Saints Konstantinos and Eleni and the Dormition of the Virgin Mary.
 There was also a Greek school and high-school which was built by the benefactor Konstantinos Tapinos.